 County: Yell, Pope, Conway, Van Buren, Stone, Izard, Sharp

-The second largest February tornado outbreak since 1950 occurred during the evening of February 5 and early morning of February 6, 2008.
-The event began on Super Tuesday, while 24 U.S. states were holding primary elections and caucuses to select the presidential candidates for the upcoming presidential election.
-87 tornadoes occurred in nine states with 57 fatalities in four states.
-There were five violent EF4 tornadoes reported: 2 in Tennessee, 2 in Alabama and 1 in Arkansas.
+The second-largest February tornado outbreak since 1950 occurred during the evening of February 5 and the early morning of February 6, 2008.
+The event began on Super Tuesday, while 24 U.S. states held primary elections and caucuses to select the presidential candidates for the upcoming presidential election.
+87 tornadoes occurred in nine states, with 57 fatalities in four states.
+There were five violent EF4 tornadoes reported: 2 in Tennessee, 2 in Alabama, and 1 in Arkansas.

 The GOES satellite infrared imagery of the storms that spawned the twisters via NOAA Visualizations

-This summary looks at the long-track EF4 tornado that pushed through 7 counties in the state of Arkansas on February 5, 2008.
+This summary looks at the long-track EF4 tornado that pushed through 7 counties in Arkansas on February 5, 2008.
 This is the longest tornado path on record (1950-current) in the state.
-It was a continuous track that was confirmed by two National Weather Service meteorologists who flew the track with the Civil Air Patrol.
-The final track was based on ground surveys, the Civil Air Patrol flight, and an aerial mapping flight performed for the Arkansas Forestry Commission.
+Two National Weather Service meteorologists confirmed a continuous track.
+They flew the track with the Civil Air Patrol.
+The final track was based on ground surveys, the Civil Air Patrol flight, and an aerial mapping flight performed by the Arkansas Forestry Commission.

 Here is a chart from the NWS Little Rock about this long-track record:

-This tornado began 2 miles SSE of Neely in Yell County.
+This tornado began two miles SSE of Neely in Yell County.
 Minor EF0 tree damage was recorded.
-It moved into the Holla Bend Nationla Wildlife Refuge in Pope County.
-Damage here increased to EF1 status .
+It moved into the Holla Bend National Wildlife Refuge in Pope County.
+Damage here increased to EF1 status.
 Trees were blown down on the southeast side of the refuge.

-The tornado strengthened in this area and the width grew to 1050 yards.
-Per the Red Cross, 46 homes were destroyed and 19 homes had major damage.
-6 mobile homes and several businesses were destroyed.
-Countlees trees, power lines and power poles were blown down.
-The tornado crossed I-40 and numerous cars were blown off the road.
+The tornado strengthened in this area, and the width grew to 1050 yards.
+Per the Red Cross, 46 homes were destroyed, and 19 homes had major damage.
+Six mobile homes and several businesses were destroyed.
+Countless trees, power lines, and power poles were blown down.
+The tornado crossed I-40, and numerous cars were blown off the road.

 The tornado left Pope County and entered Conway County west of Hattieville.
-The tornado mainted EF3 strength in this county.
-Per FEMA, 56 residences (houses and mobile homes) sufferered damage.
+The tornado maintained EF3 strength in this county.
+Per FEMA, 56 residences (houses and mobile homes) suffered damage.
 32 were destroyed.
-Numerous chicken houses were destroyed and approximately 80,000 chickens were killed.
+Numerous chicken houses were destroyed, and approximately 80,000 chickens were killed.

 An elderly couple was killed SSW of Cleveland when their mobile home was destroyed.

 The tornado moved into Van Buren County, SSE of Beverage Town.
 It strengthened to an EF4.
 Per the Red Cross, 41 houses and 21 mobile homes were destroyed.
-A boat factory in Clinton was demolished and a church and several businesses had significant damage.
-There were 3 fatalities in this county.
-One person was killed in a home 3.2 miles SSW of Clinton, one died at the boat factory and one person passed away in a mobile home near Shirley.
+A boat factory in Clinton was demolished, and a church and several businesses had significant damage.
+There were three fatalities in this county.
+One person was killed in a home 3.2 miles SSW of Clinton, one died at the boat factory, and one person passed away in a mobile home near Shirley.

 The Stone County Medical Center had extensive damage.
 Several doctors’ offices were destroyed.
-Major damage at a fire station, body shop, paint shop and car parts store.
+Major damage occurred at a fire station, body shop, paint shop, and car parts store.

-One person was killed in a house east of the Highwy 5/14 intersection.
+One person was killed in a house east of the Highway 5/14 intersection.

 The tornado was close to coming to an end.
 It left Izard county and moved into Sharp County NW of Evening Shade.
 Damage in the county was still estimated at EF3.
 Per the Red Cross, 30 homes and 10 mobile homes were destroyed.
-About 40 business along US Highway 62.412 in Highland were damaged/destroyed.
+About 40 businesses along US Highway 62/412 in Highland were damaged/destroyed.
 A church was also destroyed.
 The tornado ended NE of Highland.